 Robert Creed Chilton died at Eugene, Oregon, 31 December 1994, at the age of 82 years.

-This was Bobbie Trout’s second duration record.
-Her first, set at Metropolitan Field, Van Nuys, California, 2 January 1929, had been broken by Elinor Smith, four weeks later.
+This was Bobbie Trout’s second FAI duration record.
+Her first, set at Metropolitan Field, Van Nuys, California, 2 January 1929, had been broken by Elinor Smith four weeks later.
+This record would also be broken, five weeks later—17 March 1929—by Louise Thaden.

 The Los Angeles Times reported: